iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 If everything worked correctly, you can now use the various buttons/commands to step through the script."*

 The Atom client's *PHP Console* panel indicates when the server is connected.
 The *PHP Debug* panel lists the breakpoints you have set and allows you to inspect the values of variables at such breakpoints.

+# A note on PHPStorm

+I no longer use PHPStorm.
+PHPStorm is very useful and as I have blogged previously, has been a reliable and fully-featured Xdebug client.

+PHPStorm is a proprietary product which developers find invaluable and worth paying the annual subscription for, especially if they are contributing to Drupal on a daily or frequent schedule, but for the occasional Drupal Developer / DevOP who has to dip in on a less frequent basis, PHPStorm can be more than is needed and cost more than is warranted.
+It has every conceivable IDE bell and whistle out of the box plus extensive and excellent help resources.

+But PHPStorm is not easy to set up for Xdebug.
+There are many PHPStorm-specific concepts to grasp when configuring it and so, having done this several times over the last decade, I am of the opinion that the learning curve for a passable understanding of PHPStorm's execution model and its integrated value-added and layers and mighty IDE facilities is actually more demanding than that of setting up Xdebug from scratch.
+Unless, of course you can justify this investment in time and money in relation to the scale of the project in which you and your team are engaged.